Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Results

 We start seeing that vanilla BO scales badly with increasing dimensionality.
 For a low budget, of $5D$, i.e., 200 function evaluations, BO is never competitive, with the only exception of f5.
 The best algorithms remain SAASBO and TuRBO1 for most functions.
 However, we can also notice that on f9 and f19, the KPCA-BO algorithm, followed by PCA-BO, performs significantly better than all the other methods for the entire evaluation budget.
 We attribute this to the very good global structure of the function landscapes.
 In this case, PCA-BO and KPCA-BO are more capable of properly capturing the isocontour of the objective function and it is more likely that basins of attraction are detected.
+The ECDF curves in the appendix confirm all previous observations and in particular the effect of the curse of dimensionality for vanilla BO.